We get results. Take a look at some of our positive outcomes for clients:

 A car accident attorney can help you make an insurance claim, go to court if necessary, hold the right person responsible, and get a high-value award for your car accident.
 Contact Zirkin & Schmerling Law about your car accident in or around Baltimore.

 A semi-truck accident is one of the most devastating things that can happen on the road.
-To hold the trucking company and their insurance company accountable, you’ll need a lawyer who is qualified to handle semi-truck accidents.
+To hold the trucking company and their insurance company accountable, you’ll need a Baltimore personal injury lawyer who is qualified to handle semi-truck accidents.

 If you’re facing a criminal charge, you don’t have to face it alone.
 We can help you handle charges including felonies, misdemeanors, expungement, domestic violence, theft, drug crimes, assault, and reckless endangerment.
 Let’s find the best outcome possible for your situation.